geodynamics/pylith/docs/user/examples/reverse-2d/meshing-gmsh.md

 We must implement the `create_geometry()`, `mark()`, and `generate_mesh()` methods that are abstract in the `GenerateMesh` base class.
 The main difference is that the geometry is slightly more complex, and we calculate the location of the points on the fault using trigonometry.

-We use the Gmsh MeshSize options to define a discretization size the grows slowly at a geometric rate with distance from the main fault.
+We use the Gmsh MeshSize options to define a discretization size that grows slowly at a geometric rate with distance from the main fault.

 ```{code-block} console
 ---